paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 //!
 //! <The format of this section is up to you, but we suggest the Design-oriented approach that follows>
 //!
-//! <The audience of this would be your future self, and those who want to deeply understand the pallet to optimize it further and such>
+//! <The audience of this would be your future self, or anyone who wants to gain a deep understanding of how the pallet works so that they can eventually propose optimizations to it>
 //!
 //! ### Design Goals (optional)
 //!
-//! <Describe your goals with with the pallet design.>
+//! <Describe your goals with the pallet design.>
 //!
 //! ### Design (optional)
 //!
-//! <Describe how you reach those goals.
-This should namely describe how your storage is laid out.>
+//! <Describe how you've reached those goals.
+This should describe the storage layout of your pallet and what was your approach in designing it that way.>
 //!
 //! ### Terminology (optional)
 //!
-//! <Optionally, contain any custom terminology here.
+//! <Optionally, explain any non-obvious terminology here.
 You can link to it if you want to use the terminology further up>
 ```

 ### Dispatchable